Cotswolds

 Lamb Inn

-After lunch at the Lamb Inn, we visited Blenheim Palace.
+So many stops on this tour!
+Next, we visited Blenheim Palace.
 It's where Winston Churchill was born.
-You might recognize is as several movies and TV shows have been filmed there.
+You might recognize the expansive palace, as several movies and TV shows have been filmed there.
 It's a magnificent place.
 It's hard to believe that people still live there!

 You might like these: